BillionOysterProject/Digital-Platform/CONTRIBUTING.md

 ## Creating an Issue

 __Before you create a new issue:__
-* Check the [issues](https://github.com/BillionOysterProject/Digital-Platform/issues) in Github to ensure one doesn't already exist.
+* Check the [issues](https://github.com/BillionOysterProject/Digital-Platform/issues) in Github to ensure a similar issue doesn't already exist.

 __In your issue request:__
 * Clearly describe the issue.